Farisa-11/OptiCrop-Smart-Agricultural-Production-Optimization-Engine/README.md

 python app.py
 ```

-Open your browser and visit:
+After running the application, open your browser and visit:

 ```text
 http://127.0.0.1:5000/